agsup/quartz/content/notes/Spring 2024/Database Programming/Intro.md

 	- Query of "what is Greg's hair color?" can be A(E) = ?
 	- Other examples: A(?) = V, A(?) < V, ?(E) = V, etc.
 	- Multiple question marks are possible (ex. ?(?) = V could mean "I have a number.
 Whose is it, and what does it represent?")
+- If something is 1:1 and mandatory, it might be better to represent that entity as an attribute of the entity that requires it (ex. every team has to have a head coach so it might be possible to include the coach as an attribute of the team)
+- Null values are fine...?

 # ERD Rules